What does it cost to start Utility services?

 - Property owners can still choose to have a copy of the billing statement mailed to the tenant at the service location, but as the primary account holder, the property owner will still remain ultimately responsible for payment of the bill.
 Tenant information must be provided by the property owner.

 - The Utility relies on ownership information provided publicly through the St. Joseph County Assessor's office.
-If you have recently purchased a new home or building, you will need to provide signed purchase documents to the Utility.
+If you have recently purchased a new home or building, you will need to provide signed purchase documents to the Utility prior to the start of service.
 Common purchase documents include:

 - Closing Title Statement